Zendin110206/ml-path-to-mastery/README.md

 **Documentation of Independent Study & Technical Notes**

 This repository serves as the central documentation for my transition from Telecommunication Engineering to **Applied Machine Learning Research**.
-It contains structured notes, mathematical derivations, Python implementations, and reserch logs.
+It contains structured notes, mathematical derivations, Python implementations, and research logs.

 The curriculum follows a rigorous path from mathematical foundations to advanced deep learning architectures, designed to prepare for a **Master’s degree in AI (with a strong interest in Japan)**.